Examiner of doctoral courses

 - The course director, if other than the examiner, should have a doctoral degree, but it is not mandatory

 In new Ladok, introduced during the autumn 2017, the examiners will be a new group of users, since the examination has to be done directly in the system.
-Therefore, the department responsible for the course, has to provide the Ladok administration with a list of appointed examiners.
+Read more at Ladok e-learning course for teachers and examiners.